OntologyS/ontologica/docs/ONTOLOGICA_COMPLETE.md

 **Mathematical Formalization:**
 ```
 For each Cᵢ: Cᵢ experiences Bᵢ ⊆ Field of Possibility
-Where Bᵢ = filtered version for Cᵢ's educational needs
+Where Bᵢ = filtered version for Cᵢ's educational needs and conditions
 ```

 ---